 Researchers also found that antibiotics may affect neurogenesis directly, and not act only via gut bacteria.

 The study also raises concern over greater mental and physical health impairment through the long-term use of antibiotics, “These data suggest that Abx (antibiotics) treatment has a long-lasting effect on neurogenesis.
 Clinical and experimental evidence indicates that the microbiota-brain relationship plays a crucial role in the development of metabolic and mental diseases.”

 Probiotics and Exercise to the Rescue

-Thankfully the team found a solution to the antibiotic induced brain dysfunction.
+Thankfully, the team found a solution to antibiotic-induced brain dysfunction.
 They found that a combination of the correct probiotics and exercise did the trick.
-The hippocampus neurogenesis, monocyte levels and memory function of the mice soon returned to normal.
+The hippocampus neurogenesis, monocyte levels, and memory function of the mice soon returned to normal.

 The study suggests, “We here demonstrate that Abx treatment results in a long-lasting impairment of neurogenesis that can be restored by probiotics and voluntary exercise.

 Here we used… a mixture of eight different strains of bacteria… (which) modulated the expression of a large group of genes in brain tissue.
 Finally, our results provide a rationale for probiotic supplementation and exercise to restore monocyte homeostasis and brain plasticity to counteract the devastating side effects of prolonged Abx treatment. ”

 However, researchers found it was not possible to restore immune and brain functions with a fecal transplant that used the microbiota of untreated mice.

 The study indicates, “Abx treatment as well as probiotic treatment could have a direct effect on cell metabolism of all body cells, including neuronal stem cells and neuronal precursors.”